lebrice/LLM_api/README.md

   -h, --help            show this help message and exit

 Settings ['settings']:
   Configuration settings for the API.

-  --model_capacity str  Model capacity. (default: 13b)
+  --model str           HuggingFace Model to use.
+Examples: facebook/opt-13b,
+                        facebook/opt-30b, facebook/opt-66b, bigscience/bloom, etc.
+                        (default: facebook/opt-13b)
-  --hf_cache_dir Path   (default: ~/scratch/cache/huggingface)
+  --hf_cache_dir Path   (default: $SCRATCH/cache/huggingface)
   --port int            The port to run the server on. (default: 12345) --reload bool         Wether to restart the server (and reload the model) when the
                         source code changes. (default: False) --offload_folder Path
-                        Folder where the model weights will be offloaded if the entire model doesn't fit in memory. (default: /Tmp/slurm.1968686.0)
+                        Folder where the model weights will be offloaded if the entire model doesn't fit in memory. (default: $SLURM_TMPDIR)
 ```

 Spinning up the server: